 More than 42,000 people volunteer their time and ideas each year to the U.S. Fish and Wildlife Service.
 Whether they work on the land, in a visitor center or with youth, they contribute to the conservation mission that reaches back more than a century.
 Become a volunteer or Refuge Friend to contribute your strength on behalf of America’s natural resources.

-Learn more about volunteering at Seney National Wildlife Refuge near Seney, Michigan.
+Contact the Volunteer Coordinator for more information about volunteering at Seney National Wildlife Refuge near Seney, Michigan.

 Follow Us Online